chel-007/agentXTransformers-RealTime-EventDriven-AI-Trading-on-OrderlyNet/README.md

-## agentXTransformers - [Orderly Network X GCP X Empyreal SDK Implementation]
+## agentxtransformers - [Orderly Network x GCP x Empyreal SDK implementation]

 **agentXtransformers** is an advanced machine learning-powered trading agent designed for margin trading on Orderly Network's decentralized order book.
 The implementation is *real-time*, *flexible*, and ***dynamic***, requiring only the creation of an Orderly account through its user-friendly interface.